mdx-workshop/mdx-submissions21/paper.md

 Music source separation, or music demixing, is the task of decomposing a song into its constituent sources, which are typically isolated instruments (e.g., drums, bass, and vocals).
 The Music Demixing Challenge^[<https://www.aicrowd.com/challenges/music-demixing-challenge-ismir-2021>] [@mdx21] was created to inspire new demixing research.
 Open-Unmix (UMX) [@umx], and the improved variant CrossNet-Open-Unmix (X-UMX) [@xumx], were included in the challenge as the baselines.
 Both models use the Short-Time Fourier Transform (STFT) as the representation of music signals.

 The time-frequency uncertainty principle states that the STFT of a signal cannot be maximally precise in both time and frequency [@gabor1946].
-The tradeoff of time-frequency resolution can significantly affect music demixing results [@tftradeoff1].
+The tradeoff in time-frequency resolution can significantly affect music demixing results [@tftradeoff1].
 Our proposed adaptation of Open-Unmix replaced the STFT with the sliCQT [@slicq], a time-frequency transform with varying time-frequency resolution.
 The resulting model, xumx-sliCQ^[<https://github.com/sevagh/xumx-sliCQ>] [@xumxslicq], was 5x smaller than UMX, but achieved lower demixing scores.

 # Background